rsfutch77/rulette/software_descriptions/1-requirements.md

     - Referee is the accused or caller
     - Multiple callouts in rapid succession
     - Players attempting to bypass referee decisions
+[ ] 4.6 Silly opposite side of referee card and handling multiple referees if the card gets cloned.
+(2 Points)

 [x] 5.
 Points and Card Transfer System (10 Points)
 [x] 5.1 Points Tracking (3 Points)